Procedures and Policies

 - The Director shall maintain the files and records relating to grievances for a period of three years.

-- If a grievance is against the Director of Disability Services, the above procedures are to be followed with the exception that the grievance will be made to the Dean of Students.
+- If a grievance is against the Director of the Student Access Office, the above procedures are to be followed with the exception that the grievance will be made to the Dean of Students.